aspect-build/rules_js/README.md

 # Bazel rules for js

-**EXPERIMENTAL** this code is currently pre-release and not subject to any stability guarantee.
-It could be archived or there could be major breaking changes.

 This ruleset is a high-performance alternative to the `build_bazel_rules_nodejs` Bazel module and accompanying npm packages hosted in https://github.com/bazelbuild/rules_nodejs.